Year 5

 In year 5, children still need to read lots!
 All children are expected to read at home most nights for 15 – 20 minutes either to themselves or with an adult.
 This could be their school Accelerated Reader book, listening to a story read by someone else or sharing a favourite book.
 All are equally valuable.
 Talking about what they have read is also vital to help develop comprehension skills.
 This is particularly beneficial to the children when completing their Accelerated Reader quizzes.
 All children have a reading record book in which parents, carers or the children themselves can record what they have read or make any comments.

-In addition, children all have access to Times Tables Rockstars – we have a weekly times tables check in class, so please encourage your child to keep practising their times tables – five or ten minutes a day is likely to be more beneficial than an hour once a week.
+In addition, children all have access to Times Tables Rockstars, and Maths Whizz – online sites for practising their times tables and maths skills Please encourage your child to practise their times tables regularly – five or ten minutes a day is likely to be more beneficial than an hour once a week.